Maine Policy Summer

 The ideal candidate for a communications internship is an undergraduate or graduate student majoring in communications, journalism, marketing, political science or a related field, though applicants from all majors will be considered.
 Applicants with the following skills and characteristics will be prioritized for communications internships:

-- Experience with digital platforms, including WordPress and Google applications.
+- Experience with digital platforms, including WordPress, Google and Adobe applications

 Maine Policy will provide a stipend to each intern upon completion of the internship program.